 When it comes to estate planning, having a last will and testament is likely the first thing that will come to mind.
-Most people think of this as just a Will.
 It may sound a little morbid to be thinking about your death, but if you approach it as a financial plan and nothing more, it can help make the whole process feel a little less uncomfortable.

 Your Will identifies the executor, or personal representative, for your estate.
-This is the person who will oversee the distribution of your assets and follow your wishes.
-Your will should also identify guardians who will care for your minor children and provide details regarding how and to whom you distribute your assets.
+This is the person who will oversee the distribution of your assets (your property and all things you own) and follow your wishes.
+Your will should also identify guardians who will care for your minor children, if you have any, and provide details regarding how and to whom you distribute your assets.

 Note that your Last Will and Testament only becomes active after you pass away, and a probate court oversees its administration.
+If you assign an executor, the probate court will assign the executor to carry out the wishes you’ve spelled out in your Will.
 If you pass without a Will, the state you reside in has a plan for you, but those plans may not be consistent with your intentions, which is just another reason why it’s so important to start planning early.

 2. Revocable Living Trust

-By creating a Revocable Living Trust, you can address the handling of Trust assets in the event of incapacity or death without having to spend time tied up in court.
+By creating a Revocable Living Trust, you can address the handling of Trust assets (aka what you’re leaving behind) without having to spend time tied up in court.
 Depending on the size and scope of your assets, your state of residence, and your distribution wishes, a Will alone may be sufficient.
-That said, if you do decide to create a Trust, you’ll need to retitle your assets so that they fall under the Trust itself.
+That said, if you do decide to create a Trust, you’ll need to reassign your assets so that they fall under the Trust itself.
 You can name yourself trustee and appoint successors to step in and act if needed.

 The basic parts of a revocable living trust include: